TanviMehta2495/TanviMehta2495/README.md

 - Debugged .NET production issues and resolved critical incidents **within SLA**
 - Wrote PowerShell health checks and monitoring automation, **cutting manual toil by 30%**

-The lesson I carried forward: *if you have to do it twice by hand, automate it.*

 ## 🔥 Chapter 3 · The Black Friday years